-New Jersey megamall adds travel challenges to crowded region
+Traffic a breeze at New Jersey megamall’s limited opening

 EAST RUTHERFORD, N.J.
+(AP) — The first official day of the long-awaited American Dream megamall Friday didn’t produce the traffic nightmares many predicted for the massive complex outside New York City, mostly due to a “soft” opening that featured only two attractions that served a few thousand people, including several school groups.

-(AP) — The success of the long-delayed American Dream megamall and entertainment complex is tied directly to an existential question residents here face daily: How do you get there from here with the least strain on your wallet and blood pressure?
+The success of the mall and entertainment complex is tied directly to an existential question residents here face daily: How do you get there from here in one of the country’s most congested regions with the least strain on your wallet and blood pressure?

-The mall’s official opening on Friday in East Rutherford, New Jersey, just outside New York City, will usher in a new era of transportation challenges for a region that already is one of the densest and most congested in the country.
-American Dream sits at the intersection of Interstate 95 and Route 3, a heavily used east-west highway.

-The mall won’t be fully opened until next spring; its theme parks, indoor ski slope, skating rink and other entertainment attractions will open in phases before the end of this year.
-Still, American Dream’s owners estimate it will draw 40 million visitors in its first year, an average of well over 100,000 per day.
+Friday’s opening featured the Nickelodeon Universe theme park and skating rink.
+The mall’s indoor ski slope, water park and other entertainment attractions will open in phases by the end of this year, and the remaining retail and dining options will be open by spring.

+American Dream’s owners estimate it will draw 40 million visitors in its first year, an average of well over 100,000 per day.

-Those who visit in the fall will vie on Sundays with football fans heading to adjacent MetLife Stadium, home of the NFL’s New York Jets and New York Giants.
+Those who visit in the fall will vie on some days with football fans heading to adjacent MetLife Stadium, home of the NFL’s New York Jets and New York Giants.
 The teams sued several years ago to try and force the mall to be closed on game days to alleviate traffic, but eventually settled in exchange for transit and road improvements.

+The mall’s first two weekends coincide with an anomaly on the NFL schedule in which neither the Jets nor Giants will have a home game on either Sunday.
+The Giants are on the road this weekend and play at home Monday night, Nov.
+4, and the Jets are on the road both weekends.

+The two teams face each other at MetLife Stadium on Sunday, Nov.
+10.

 How to get to American Dream: